Tutorials

 laser cut part

-To turn all the individual planes into one plane use the 'Pathfinder' tool.
+To turn all the individual planes into one, use the 'Pathfinder' tool.
 Select everything and click 'unite'.

 laser cut part

 At this point I continue in Rhinoceros.
-You can also do the final steps in Illustrator, but I like to do a final check in a CAD program.
+You can also do the last steps in illustrator, but I like to do a final check in a CAD program.
 Save the file (as .ai or .dxf) and open it again in Rhino.

-In my opinion, the outside line was a little too close to the cut-outs.
-With the Offset tool, you can move the line out a few millimeters to get a solid edge.
+In my opinion, the outside line was a bit too close to the cut-outs.
+Using the Offset tool, you can move the line out a few millimeters to get a solid edge.

-With the command 'SelDup' you can check that there are no duplicate lines in your drawing.
-Optionally, you can still use the CurveBoolean or the Make2D tool to remove unnecessary lines.
+With the command 'SelDup' you can check that there are no double lines in your drawing.
+Optionally, you can use the CurveBoolean or the Make2D tool to remove unnecessary lines.

 Finally, you can set the dimensions to your liking with the Scale command.
-I make the blade about 600mm wide so that the smallest veins are still at least 0.5mm.
+I make the blade about 600mm wide so that the smallest grain is still at least 0.5mm.
 Anything thinner than that becomes too fragile.

 laser cut part

-Above: the final drawing is a neat picture, ready for laser cutting!
-At this stage, you can save the file as .dxf and upload it to your account at snijlab.nl
+Above: the final drawing is a neat sheet, ready for laser cutting!
+You can save the file at this stage as .dxf and upload it to your account on snijlab.co.uk

-And below is the final result: the top cut in matte white acrylic and in 2mm MDF.
+And below: the final result: the top cut in matte white acrylic and in 2mm MDF.

 laser cut part